jonit-dev/startup-ideas-factory/docs/machine-learning/supervised-learning/2-supervised-machine-learning.md

 ### Regression x Classification

-- A regression model predicts continuous values.
+- A **regression model predicts continuous values**.
 For example, regression models make predictions that answer questions like the following:

   - What is the value of a house in California?
   - What is the probability that a user will click on this ad?

-- A classification model predicts discrete values.
+- A **classification model predicts discrete values**.
 For example, classification models make predictions that answer questions like the following:
   - Is a given email message spam or not spam?
   - Is this an image of a dog, a cat, or a hamster?